Display related settings are configured in the View Configuration panel.

 Layers & Colors Tab

 - Signal and Plane Layers – click the color button to change that layer's color, as described previously in the Displaying or Hiding a Layer section.
 Click the visibility icon () to toggle the display of an individual signal or plane layer.
-Signal and Plane layers are added, named and removed in the Layer Stack Manager.
+Signal and Plane layers are added, named and removed in the Pad-Via Layer Editor.

 - Component Layer Pairs – these layers are paired so that when a component is flipped from the top side to the bottom side of the board (L shortcut as a component is being moved), the software can flip the top side layer contents onto their paired bottom side layers.
 User-defined component layer pairs can be defined using Mechanical layers.

 - Mechanical Layers – these are general purpose drawing layers.
 These layers can also be paired and when paired, they become a Component Layer Pair.
 Component Layer Pairs are used for special-purpose roles, for example glue dots, or 3D component bodies.
-To rename a mechanical layer, right-click on it then select Edit Layer from the context menu.
+To rename a mechanical layer, right-click on it to open the Edit Layer dialog from the context menu.

 - Other Layers – these are system managed layers, for example, objects placed on the multi-layer automatically appear on all signal layers, and objects placed on the keepout layer act as a keep-clear boundary on all signal layers.